Genivia/RE-flex/doc/index.md

 introduced in Lex.

-The `first()` and `last()` methods return the position in the input stream of the match, counting in bytes from the start of the input at byte 0.
+The `first()` and `last()` methods return the position in the input stream of the match, counting in bytes from the start of the input at position 0.
-If the input stream is a wide character sequence, the UTF-8 positions are returned of the UTF-8-converted wide character input.
+If the input stream is a wide character sequence, the UTF-8 positions are returned as a result of the internally-converted UTF-8 wide character input.

 All methods take constant time to execute except for `str()`, `wstr()`, `pair()`, `wpair()`, `wsize()`, `lines()`, `columns()`, `lineno()`, and